 - Does this resonate with the business goals?

-I don’t get into specifics of the plan, but we want some high level answers to these types of questions.
-We dig deep enough to be able to visualise what it would take to deliver our imagined ideas.
+don’t get into specifics of the plan, but aim for some high level answers to these types of questions.
+Dig deep enough to be able to visualise what it would take to deliver on the imagined ideas.

 This is the deploy stage.
 The stage where the rubber meets the road so to speak.